AdityaXplores/Portfolio-Aditya/README.md

 ## 📝 Description

-This portfolio is a web-based showcase of my work as a Full Stack Developer.
+This portfolio is a web-based showcase of my work as a Software Developer.
 It features animated sections, interactive UI elements, and a responsive design.
 Explore my skills, featured projects, and learn about my approach to building digital experiences.

 ---